 Where is Moraine Lake?
 Moraine Lake is located off the number 1 Highway at the Lake Louise turn off between the Village and the actual lake.
-You will need to go to Lake Louise first, then turn around and access the lake via a right hand turn onto Moraine Lake Rd.
-You will then proceed on the 12km - 20 minute drive to the lake.
+You will need to take a shuttle to the lake via the Ski Louise parking lot.

 What is the best time of year to visit Moraine Lake?
-The best time of year to visit the lake is from June 1st through to Thanksgiving Weekend.
+The best time of year to visit the lake is from June 1st through to mid October.
 The lake is busiest during the summer months, avoid it, if at all possible.

 What is the best time of day to see Moraine Lake?
 The best time of day to see the lake is just after 10:00 am.
 This is when the light shines on the water and brings out that turquoise blue.
 Overcast or cloudy days will make it like just another lake, though still beautiful.
 You really need sunny days or sun and cloud days.
 Consult your Moraine Lake Forecast.